How to Log Into Drupal 7 & Retrieve Lost Password

 Step 1: Figuring Out Which Database

-- In the Files section, click on the File Manager icon to open the file manager in a new window or tab.
+- In the Files section, click on the File Manager icon.

 - Locate the Drupal installation in the file system.
 If you installed Drupal in the main folder of the primary domain, you should already be looking at the Drupal files.

-- If you installed it in a subfolder, or an addon domain, you will need to navigate to the appropriate folder.
-You can use the list of yellow folders on the left, or you can use the list of files & blue folders in the middle/right.
-(As an example, if you installed Drupal in the "drupal7" folder, you would double click on the blue folder icon next to "drupal7" in the middle/right.
+- If you installed it in a subfolder or an addon domain, you would need to navigate to the appropriate folder.
+You can use the list of folders on the left or use the files and folders in the middle/right.
+(As an example, if you installed Drupal in the drupal7 folder, you would double-click on the blue folder icon next to drupal7 in the middle/right.
 That would take you inside the folder and show you Drupal's files.)

 - A dialog box will pop up called Code Editor.
 Click the Edit button.